-This certification has been developed in compliance with the ISO 17024 standard.
-ISO 17024 is the global benchmark for organizations operating personnel certification programs and outlines the methods and procedures required to ensure the objective and unbiased assessment of a candidate's knowledge, skills and abilities.
+The development of this certification is guided by the ISO/IEC 17024 standard.
+ISO/IEC 17024 is the global benchmark for organizations operating personnel certification programs and outlines the methods and procedures required to ensure the objective and unbiased assessment of a candidate's knowledge, skills and abilities.

 Passing the CMDRT examination will indicate that the candidate possesses the knowledge, skills and decision-making abilities necessary to practice the proper techniques for cleaning, disinfection and sterilization of medical instruments and devices.

 Certified Medical Device Reprocessing Technicians will be periodically re-assessed to ensure they remain up-to-date on technical developments and industry changes.

 The certification is based on Canadian standards and best practices for technicians reprocessing reusable medical devices in Canada and complements certifications in infection prevention & control, nursing and related healthcare professions.
 The certification will also lend consistency to the application of excellence in re-processing practice; it will establish the body of knowledge necessary to guide national education and training; and raise the profile of technicians by bringing attention to the very important role they play in Canadian healthcare settings.